wangziqi2013/wangziqi2013.github.io/_posts/2018-06-10-Bit-Plane-Compression.markdown

 processing pipeline.
 In the first stage, a transformation called "Delta-BitPlane-XOR" (DBX) is applied to raw data.
 In the second stage, the resulting sequence is compressed using simple schemes such as run-length encoding (RLE) and frequent pattern encoding (FPE), and so on.
 The first stage compression is designed in a way such that the generated sequence will have long sequences of zero words if deltas are small values.
-The length of the zero sequence is
+The length of the zero sequence is propotional to the number of leading zero bits which can be compressed in the delta values.
+We cover the process in more details in the next several paragraphs.